ruby/debug/README.md

 ([vscode-rdbg v0.0.9](https://marketplace.visualstudio.com/items?itemName=KoichiSasada.vscode-rdbg) or later is required)

-If you don't run a debuggee Ruby process on VSCode, you can attach to VSCode later with the following steps.
+If you don't run a debuggee Ruby process on VSCode, you can attach it to VSCode later with the following steps.

 `rdbg --open=vscode` opens the debug port and tries to invoke the VSCode (`code` command).